 What is a CMIT?

 The Construction Manager-in-Training (CMIT®) Program is a starting point to help develop a successful career in the construction management industry.
-The CMIT is a professional credential recognizing the basic and fundamentals of construction management practices, demonstrated by those who have displayed high educational achievement and the desire to learn how to become competent, successful construction managers.
+The CMIT is a professional credential recognizing the basic and fundamentals of construction management practices, demonstrated by those who have displayed high educational achievement and the desire to learn how to become competent, successful Construction Managers (CMs).
 Download the CMIT Handbook for more details about becoming a CMIT.

 Why Become a CMIT?

 - Show supervisors, clients, and peers that you are committed to acquiring the knowledge and capabilities to become a professional, practicing construction manager by achieving the CMIT certificate and digital badge.